Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Introduction

-where $ \Omega \subset \mathbb{R}^n, n=2,3,$ is a bounded subset with smooth boundary $ \partial \Omega $, $ U $ is an external volume forcing and we have assumed the density to be equal to one.
-Here, $ \u =(u_1,...u_n),\ n=2,3 $ represents the mean velocity field and $ \varphi $ is the order parameter which represents the relative concentration of one of the fluids.
-The quantities $ \nu,m $ and $ \mathcal{K} $ are viscosity, mobility and capillary coefficient respectively, which are positive constants.
-We assume that the boundary conditions for $ \varphi $ are the natural no-flux condition
+where $ \Omega \subset \mathbb{R}^2,$ is a bounded subset with smooth boundary $ \partial \Omega $, $ \U $ is an external volume forcing and we have assumed the density to be equal to one.
+Here, $ \u $ represents the mean velocity field and $ \varphi $ is the order parameter which represents the relative concentration of one of the fluids.
+The quantities $ \nu,m $ and $ \mathcal{K} $ are viscosity, mobility, and capillary coefficient respectively, which are positive constants.
+For $ \u $, we assume the Dirichlet (no-slip) boundary condition